-My three daughters were as beautiful as they were good, and much loved by people throughout the isles of the West.
+My three daughters were as beautiful as they were kind, and much loved by people throughout the isles of the West.
 Then one day, as they sat on the rocks on the edge of the sea, dipping their feet in the water, a great beast arose from under the waves and swept them away beneath the ocean.

 The fishermen saw it happen, but nobody knew where they had gone or how to find them.
 The whole country wept, and we were still weeping at Christmastime.
 For that reason, I was shocked to look out my window and see the local fellows playing shinny on my lawn!